 DIAG-SR-REQ-015065/A-Speaker Walk-Around initiation at entry of Bezel Diagnostic session (TcSE ROIN-129523-2)

-Speaker Walk-Around shall be the initial test requested by the Bezel Diagnostic Client when entering Bezel Diagnostics as long as the vehicle is in park or neutral below 5kph.
+Speaker Walk-Around shall be the initial test requested by the Bezel Diagnostic Client when entering Bezel Diagnostics as long as the vehicle speed is below 5kph.
 After the Speaker Walk-Around test is completed the Bezel Diagnostic Default Session shall be entered.

-If the vehicle is not in Park, not in Neutral, or in Neutral but equal to or above 5kph when Bezel Diagnostics session is entered than the Bezel Diagnostic Client does not request from the Bezel Diagnostic Server the speaker walk-around test but instead the Bezel Diagnostic Default Session shall be entered.
+If the vehicle speed is equal to or above 5kph when Bezel Diagnostics session is entered than the Bezel Diagnostic Client does not request from the Bezel Diagnostic Server the speaker walk-around test but instead the Bezel Diagnostic Default Session shall be entered.

 DIAG-SR-REQ-015066/A-Chime operation during Speaker Walk-Around (TcSE ROIN-129524-1)